Burak599/cifar100-effnetv2-90.20acc-mobile-inference/README.md

 This project is a comprehensive deep learning pipeline designed to achieve **high accuracy** and **low-latency inference** on the CIFAR-100 dataset (100 classes, 60,000 images) using the **EfficientNetV2-S** architecture.

 The model was iteratively refined across **14 training stages** — from an 81.13% baseline to a final **90.20% validation accuracy** — using modern augmentation strategies, SAM optimization, and Stochastic Weight Averaging.
-The final model is exported to **FP16 ONNX (38 MB)** and runs **live in the browser** via a standalone HTML interface with WebGPU acceleration.
+The final model is exported to **FP32 ONNX** and runs **live in the browser** via a standalone HTML interface with WebGPU acceleration.

 ---